If you are a veteran who has trouble keeping a job or has a special job set up just for you, but you also want TDIU, this article is for you.

 Yes.
 Veterans with service-connected disabilities can receive SSDI and TDIU benefits at the same time.
 Please know that each claim will be awarded for very different reasons.
 The Social Security Administration (SSA) and the VA will examine your disabilities in very different manners.
 Many veterans are awarded one benefit and denied the other.
 We always suggest veterans apply for both because SSDI benefits are often decided much quicker than TDIU benefits.

 What if I plan on returning to work full time?

-We generally do not suggest veterans apply for TDIU benefits if they plan on returning to work full time in the near future.
+We generally do not suggest veterans apply for TDIU benefits if they plan on returning to work full-time in the near future.
 The VA moves slow and it is likely you receive a Rating Decision after you begin working.
 If this happens, the VA may cut your benefits.
 In other words, TDIU is generally not for veterans with temporary leaves from work.
-TDIU is really designed to help veterans that are unable for keep or obtain gainful employment for extended periods of time.
+TDIU is really designed to help veterans that are unable to keep or obtain gainful employment for extended periods of time.

 How do I let the VA know I want TDIU benefits?